KristoforMaynard/EmacsTabstops/README.md

 EmacsTabstops
 =============

-SublimeText plugin for dealing with source files that use Emacs' silly "8 spaces becomes a tab" behavior when the indentation level of a file is some other number.

-By default, this plugin will convert tabs *at the start of lines* to `tabstop` number of spaces on load.
-Then, on save, `tabstop` number of spaces at the start of lines will be replaced with tab characters again.
-The idea being that the file will look right while you edit, but the tabs -> spaces won't be saved back to the file.
-This keeps the war between tabs and spaces out of diffs.

-This is not a replacement for emacs-like tabstop support in Sublime Text since only tabs at the start of lines are converted.
-The reason for this is to try keep the transformation invertable.
-Otherwise, there's no straight forward way to keep track of 8 spaces in a line and 8 spaces that came from a tab character.
-As it is, if editing a file with mixed tab / space indentation, there's no guarentee the transformation is invertable.
+Better tabstop support for Sublime Text.
+The whole idea is to enable tabstops to be something other than the indentation tab width.
+This is invaluable when editing files written in Emacs, where tabstops are 8 spaces, but the indentation tab width might be 2 or 4 spaces.

+By default, this plugin will convert all tabs to spaces on load, and convert those regions back to tabs again on save.
+This behavior lets you edit files with spaces, but keeps the tabs on disk so that whitespace changes don't show up in diffs and the like.
+To get full emacs behavior where all sets of 8 spaces at the start of a line become tabs, set `emacs_tabstops_all_to_tabs` to true.
+Conversely, to keep the spaces on save, set `emacs_tabstops_convert_on_save` to "never".

 Status
 ------